gamemann/gamemann/README.md

 ## Introduction
 Hello!
-My name is Christian and I am a self-taught programmer.
+My name is Christian and I am a self-taught programmer willing to learn new things and improve where I can (if you see anything that can be improved on with my code, I encourage you to point it out and give suggestions on how to improve if possible!).
 I am mostly interested in network programming along with designing/developing firewalls and (D)DoS protection.

 I am currently working as a DevOps Engineer at Gameserverkings developing (D)DoS protection.